etohgame/kit/docs/intro.md

 [Swings](client-objects/swings.md),
 and [Sequencers](client-objects/sequencers.md)
 * Various additions and changes to existing client objects
-* Value objects inside Client Objects have been removed in favor of `Configuration` objects and [Tags](misc.md#object-tags). `ClientObject` values are also no longer needed or used.
+* Value objects inside Client Objects have been removed in favor of `Configuration` objects for settings and [Tags](misc.md#object-tags) for object flags. `ClientObject` values are also no longer needed or used.
 * [Distance Anchoring](client-objects/distance-anchoring.md) is now enabled by default for most physics objects to increase performance.
 * There is now a [`KitSettings`](misc.md#kit-settings) module found in `ReplicatedStorage` that allows you to toggle global kit settings.